 Keep old accounts open.
 Your length of credit history is 15% of your score.
 Closing a 12-year-old card to "simplify" your wallet can pull your score down more than you'd expect.

-If you want to automate the monitoring and dispute process, Credit Booster AI can scan your reports for errors and help you fire off dispute letters without spending hours decoding bureau jargon.
+If you want to automate the monitoring and dispute process, Credit Booster AI covers this can scan your reports for errors and help you fire off dispute letters without spending hours decoding bureau jargon.

 Honestly?
 Only if it's a personal goal.